EFX Allocations and Orientations on Bipartite Multi-graphs: A Complete Picture: Existence of EFX on Bipartite Multi-Graphs for Monotone Valuations

-Now, as a corollary, we obtain the following theorem that says that we can compute $\efx$ orientations that are $1/2$-$\efx$ in polynomial time.
+Now, as a corollary, we obtain the following theorem that says that we can compute orientations that are $1/2$-$\efx$ in polynomial time for additive valuations.

-\begin{restatable}{theorem}{approxefxthm} For any fair division instance on bipartite multi-graph with additive valuations, there always exist an $\efx$ orientation where at least $\lceil\frac{n}{2}\rceil$ of agents are $\efx$ and the remaining agents are $\frac{1}{2}$-$\efx$.
+\begin{restatable}{theorem}{approxefxthm} For any fair division instance on a bipartite multi-graph with additive valuations, there always exists an orientation where at least $\lceil\frac{n}{2}\rceil$ of agents are $\efx$ and the remaining agents are $\frac{1}{2}$-$\efx$.
 Furthermore, such an orientation can be computed in polynomial time. \end{restatable} \begin{proof} For a given instance, let $S = \{i_1, i_2, \ldots, i_{|S|}\}$ and $T = \{j_1, j_2, \ldots, j_{|T|}\}$ be two parts of the given bipartite multi-graph.
 Without loss of generality, we assume assume $|S| \leq |T|$.
-Let $X$ be the partial orientation obtained after executing Algorithms~\ref{alg:greedy}, \ref{alg:prop-4}, and \ref{alg:safe-set} (in that order).
-As proved (in Lemma~\ref{lem:safe-set}), $X$ satisfies properties (1)-(5).
+Let $X$ be the partial orientation obtained after executing Algorithms~\ref{alg:greedy} and \ref{alg:prop-4} (in that order).
+Note that the allocation $X$ satisfies properties (1)-(4).

-Using Claim \ref{claim:unallocated_edges}, we know that the only unallocated bundles in $X$ are between an envied agent $i$ and a non-envied agent $j$ and $E(i,j) \setminus A_{i,j}(X)$ is allocated to $j$.
-So, let us consider such a pair of agents $(i,j)$ with unallocated set $C$ adjacent to them.
-Note that after satisfying property (5), we have $v_i(C) \leq v_i(X_i)$.
+Using Claim \ref{claim:unallocated_edges}, we know that the only unallocated bundles in $X$ are between an envied agent $i$ and a non-envied agent $j$, and the set $E(i,j) \setminus A_{i,j}(X)$ is allocated to $j$.
+So, let us consider such a pair of agents $(i,j)$ with an unallocated set $C$ adjacent to them.
+Note that after satisfying property (3), we have $v_i(C) \leq v_i(X_i)$.
 Since $i$ does not envy $j$ we also have $v_i(X_j) \leq v_i(X_i)$.
 Combining the last inequalities, we have